GameTechDev/UE4RealSensePlugin/README.md

 * Scan 3D - Supports the scanning of faces and objects into 3D models

 #### In-Progress Components
+* Head Tracking - Provides data for the user's head position and rotation
 * Scene Perception - Supports the scanning of small scenes into 3D models